finnaf/comp3011_Coursework2/README.md

 ```
 > build
 ```
 This will take several minutes due to the 6-second politeness window between requests.
+Use Ctrl+C to safely exit early.

 #### `load`
-Loads a previously built index from disk, ready for querying.
+Loads a previously built index from disk.
 ```
 > load
 ```